• Skip to primary navigation

 • If the vegetables haven’t thickened the gravy sufficiently, you can thicken it in one of these ways:

 1. Make a slurry with one tablespoon of cornflour mixed with 2 tablespoons of water and then mix it into the juices in the slow cooker.
-Set the slow-cooker to high and leave it for about 10 minutes while the chicken is browning.
+Set the slow cooker to high and leave it for about 10 minutes while the chicken is browning.

-2. Mix in one or two tablespoons of instant chicken gravy granules – depending on how thick you like your gravy, and also on how much liquid is still in the slow-cooker.
-Set the slow-cooker to high and leave it for about 10 minutes while the chicken is browning.
+2. Mix in one or two tablespoons of instant chicken gravy granules - depending on how thick you like your gravy, and also on how much liquid is still in the slow cooker.
+Set the slow cooker to high and leave it for about 10 minutes while the chicken is browning.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Freezing and storage